shimaf4979/shimaf4979/README.md

 <div align="center">

 # 💐Hi there ☺️💐
-I'm a second-year Bachelor's student, at Nagoya Institute of Technology.
+Second-year Bachelor's student, at Nagoya Institute of Technology.

 <br/>